 False by default.

 Used to set the method of compression.This is used to specify different compression methods.
-By default the component uses the Deflate compression method (a value of 0).
+By default the class uses the Deflate compression method (a value of 0).

 Supported values are:

-Whether to allow streaming and encryption simultaneously.If true, the component will allow encrypted files to be streamed out during
+Whether to allow streaming and encryption simultaneously.If true, the class will allow encrypted files to be streamed out during

-compression; i.e., the component will allow you to compress with
+compression; i.e., the class will allow you to compress with

-set to a valid stream and a Password has been set.
+WriteToProgressEvent set to true and a password has been set.

 Use extreme caution when setting this option, as streamed and encrypted zip files may be unreadable by other zip software.